Iron Cross: Wars of Liberation

 On 17 March 1813 King Frederick William III of Prussia, who had fled to non-occupied Breslau (today Wrocław), established the military decoration of the Iron Cross, backdated to 10 March (the late Queen Louise's birthday).
 The Iron Cross was awarded to soldiers during the Wars of Liberation against Napoleon.
 Before a soldier could be awarded with the Iron Cross 1st Class, he needed to have been decorated with the Iron Cross 2nd Class.
 It was first awarded to Karl August Ferdinand von Borcke on 21 April 1813.
 The first form of the Iron Crosses 1st Class were stitched in ribbon to the left uniform breast.
 By order of 1 June 1813, the 2nd form was created in cast iron with silver borders, and 8 loops on the reverse, to be fixed to the left uniform breast.
 In 1817 a total of 670 chevaliers had received the Iron Cross 1st Class.

 Franco-Prussian War

 King Wilhelm I of Prussia authorized further awards on 19 July 1870, during the Franco-Prussian War.
 Recipients of the 1870 Iron Cross who were still in service in 1895 were authorized to purchase and wear above the cross a Jubiläumsspange ("Jubilee clip"), a 25-year clasp consisting of the numerals "25" on three oak leaves.

+William Manley is possibly the only recipient of both the Iron Cross and the Victoria Cross.
+He was awarded the Iron Cross for service with an ambulance unit in the Franco-Prussian War of 1870–71.